rust-lang/rust/doc/tutorial.md

   * gnu make 3.81 or later
   * curl

-On Windows Rust requires [MinGW][mingw] (version 20110802 is known to work).
-It is currently recommended that windows development be done under the MinGW shell to ensure that the environment is configured correctly.

 Assuming you're on a relatively modern Linux system and have met the prerequisites, something along these lines should work: